CONDITIONS

 Secondary amenorrhoea: when periods that previously started stop for three months or longer

-While a missed period now and then isn’t unusual, true amenorrhoea usually signals an underlying hormonal, anatomical, or functional issue that deserves attention.
+A missed period every now and then isn’t unusual, true amenorrhoea usually means there’s a hormonal, anatomical or functional issue that needs attention.

-There are many potential causes, which can vary depending on age and medical history.
-Some of the most common include:
+There are many possible causes which can vary depending on age and medical history.
+Some of the most common are:

-Pregnancy (the most common cause of secondary amenorrhoea).
-A urine pregnancy test should be one of the first steps in evaluation due to its ability to quickly identify pregnancy.
+Pregnancy (the most common cause of secondary amenorrhea).
+A urine pregnancy test should be one of the first steps in evaluation as it can quickly rule out pregnancy.

 Polycystic Ovary Syndrome (PCOS)